-Ban on open grazing: Fast-track implementation of livestock reform plan, Gombe gov tells Buhari
+Ban on Open Grazing: Fast-track implementation of livestock reform plan, Gombe gov tells Buhari

 The Governor said this is the only way to resolve the problem of accommodation that may arise from the movement of herders back to the north following the ban on open grazing in southern states.

 According to him, “We discussed the issue of Wawa-Zange grazing reserve.
-I think it is the largest grazing reserve that is gazetted in the whole of Nigeria totaling 144,000 hectares.
+I think it is the largest grazing reserve that is gazetted in the whole of Nigeria totalling 144,000 hectares.

 “But so far, nothing serious has been done on that, and with the recent outburst, with the position taken by governors of southern parts of this country, there is the need for us to fast-track the process of building that place so that in the event our people move in multitudes to come back to resettle, we will have space for them.